 - the complementary PCR (c-PCR) published by CENT TC, as European standards according to different product categories.
 C-PCR must be used together with this document and EN 15804. - the "PCR: basic module for construction products and services (updates version)" document.

 C-PCR must be used together with this document and EN 15804. - the respective specific PCR and the support of the PCR: basic module.

-Figure 1 represents the context of the use of a PCR - basic module document, the specific PCR document published by DAPHabitat System, and the European complementary PCR document.
+Figure 1 represents the context of the use of a PCR - basic module document, the specific PCR document, and the complementary PCR document.